mit-ll-responsible-ai/hydra-zen/docs/source/explanation/type_refinement.rst

 refine user-supplied type annotations so that they are made compatible with Hydra's limited type support.
 This eliminates a friction that will otherwise force users to modify their code's type annotations.
-Furthermore, hydra-zen preserves type information such that third-party type checkers can be used to provided more robust support for more general type annotations.
+Furthermore, hydra-zen preserves type information such that third-party type checkers can be used to provide more robust support for more general type annotations.

 Hydra's Limited Type Support